karol11/argentum/README.md

 ## Development

-I have a working prototype of the first milestone.
+I have a working prototype of the 2nd milestone that includes:

+* Stand-alone compiler producing windows execitables
+* Multithreading
+* Parameterized classes and interfaces
+* String interpolation
+* Frozen-mutable object hierrarchies

-Within the next couple of months I plan to extend the language and make my JIT compiler an AOT one targeted on every platfor supported by LLVM/SDL.
+Within the next couple of months I plan to extend the language:

+* Fast unwind and direct `breaks` from nested levels of lambdas
+* Standard container library
+* Port to some platforms (Linux, Wasm, Android)
+* Standard UI library
+* Bindings to curl, databases.

 I plan to work alone, though I'd appreciate any feedback and bugfixes in the form of pull requests.